The JS Guide to Getting Everything for Free in New York City

 Work Up a Sweat

 In the Concrete Jungle, you don’t need a gym membership to get your butt in shape.
-Get your pre-work burn on with early-morning pilates, yoga, tai chi, and Zumba during Riverside Park’s Summer on the Hudson sessions or join The Rise, NYC's outdoor group fitness classes every Wednesday (bootcamp-style core workouts in Bryant Park) and Thursday (yoga and calisthenics in the Flatiron District) at 6:30 a.m.
-If you're looking for something that doesn't necessarily feel like a workout (like we always are), head to Bryant Park where you can sign-up for a competitive round of ping pong and free fencing lessons (all equipment provided), or swing by Inwood Hill Park for West African dance classes on Monday nights.
-If you're one of the lucky few who can ride the happy waves of workout-induced endorphins and make it through a traditional exercise, Lululemon in Lincoln Square hosts Sunday Salutations and a running club.
-Beyond Manhattan, Brooklyn has its fair share of workouts, too: don't miss first-come, first-serve kayaking in Brooklyn Bridge Park June through August (life jackets and breathtaking views of the Brooklyn Bridge are gratis) and basketball clinics for 8-17 year-olds which include yoga warm-ups and flag football agility training.
+Get your pre-work burn on with early-morning pilates, yoga, tai chi, and Zumba during Riverside Park’s Summer on the Hudson sessions or join The Rise, NYC's outdoor group fitness classes every weekday at 6:30 a.m. (circuit training in Brooklyn's Grand Army Plaza on Tuesdays; bootcamp-style core workouts in Bryant Park on Wednesdays).
+If you're looking for something that doesn't necessarily feel like a workout (like we always are), head to Bryant Park where you can sign-up for a competitive round of ping pong and free fencing lessons (all equipment provided)—or, you're one of the lucky few who can ride the happy waves of workout-induced endorphins and make it through a traditional exercise, Lululemon in Lincoln Square hosts Sunday Salutations and a running club.
+Beyond Manhattan, Brooklyn has its fair share of workouts, too: don't miss first-come, first-serve kayaking in Brooklyn Bridge Park June through August (life jackets and breathtaking views of the Brooklyn Bridge are gratis) and basketball clinics for 7-17 year-olds which include yoga warm-ups and flag football agility training.

 Catch a Flick

 Throughout history, filmmakers have nursed an ardent love affair with Manhattan—there's just something about its sleepless streets, soaring skyscrapers, and enduring landmarks.
 NYC returns the industry love with a slew of free film series.
-There’s Movies Under the Stars hosted at different park venues throughout the boroughs (this May through August, you can catch new and classic films like Black Panther, The Wizard of Oz, and Coco); SummerScreen in Williamsburg's McCarren Park plays cult classics like When Harry Met Sally and Die Hard every Wednesday; the eight-week running Movies with a View in Brooklyn Bridge Park mixes classics like Wayne's World with fresh flicks like Wonder Woman on Thursdays; on Wednesdays in July and August, you can cozy up on a picnic blanket at Pier 63 for Hudson Riverflicks' screenings of this year's biggest blockbusters including Get Out, Lady Bird, and Blade Runner 2049; and on Monday nights June through August, the HBO Bryant Park Summer Film Festival runs classic films preceded by WB cartoons come sunset.
+There’s Movies Under the Stars hosted at different park venues throughout the boroughs, SummerScreen in Williamsburg's McCarren Park that plays cult classics like When Harry Met Sally and Die Hard every Wednesday, and the eight-week running Movies with a View in Brooklyn Bridge Park.
+At Hudson Riverflicks on Pier 63, where you can cozy up on a picnic blanket during Wednesdays in July and August for screenings of this year's biggest family blockbusters, while on Monday nights June through August, the HBO Bryant Park Summer Film Festival runs classic films preceded by WB cartoons come sunset.

 RELATED: The 10 Best Hotels in NYC